rust-unofficial/patterns/idioms/rustdoc-init.md

         //...
     }

-    /// Oh no all that boiler plate needs to be repeated here !!! fn check_status(&self) -> Status {
+    /// Oh no, all that boilerplate needs to be repeated here! fn check_status(&self) -> Status {
         //...
     }